TruelyThea/trollegle-sing/README.md

 A bot that sings songs in trollegle (or just Omegle in general)

+To Run, either:
+* 1. Follow the steps in the comment at the bottom of `sing.js`
-To Run: Press `F12` or open up the developer's tools, paste the text of `sing.js` into the console, and press `enter`.
+  2. Press `F12` or open up the developer's tools, paste that text into the console, and press `enter`.
+* or copy the text of `load.js` there into the console